The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Introduction

 Teleparallel theories of gravity have been actively developed in recent years.
-A main feature of these theories is the use of connection with zero Riemann curvature.
+One of important features of these theories is the use of teleparallel connections with zero Riemann curvature.
+A notion of a teleparallel connection (flat connection) unites such notions as inertial spin connection, Weitzenb\"ock connection, symmetric teleparallel affine connection, etc., which are more appropriate in any concrete case.
 These theories include the Teleparallel Equivalent of General Relativity (TEGR), the Symmetric Teleparallel Equivalent of General Relativity (STEGR) and modifications of these theories \cite{BeltranJimenez:2019tjy,Heisenberg:2018vsk,Aldrovandi_Pereira_2013,BeltranJimenez:2019odq,Bahamonde:2021gfp,Adak:2023ymc}.
-In TEGR and its modifications, a flat metric compatible connection is used.
-In STEGR and its modifications, a flat connection with zero torsion is used.
-TEGR and STEGR are fully equivalent to GR (General Relativity) at the level of field equations, thus, the solutions of the field equations in TEGR and STEGR are exactly the same as those in GR.
-Modifications of TEGR and STEGR have the advantage that their field equations are of the second-order, what gives similarities with gauge field theories and potentially links gravity to other theories of fundamental interactions in nature.
+In TEGR and its modifications, a flat metric compatible connection with non-zero torsion is used.
+In STEGR and its modifications, a flat metric non-compatible connection with zero torsion is used.
+TEGR and STEGR are fully equivalent to General Relativity (GR) at the level of field equations, thus, the solutions of the field equations in TEGR and STEGR are exactly the same as those in GR.
+In many cases, modifications of TEGR and STEGR have the advantage that their field equations are of the second-order, what gives similarities with gauge field theories and potentially links gravity to other theories of fundamental interactions in nature.

-The teleparallel connections in TEGR and STEGR are not dynamical quantities and cannot be determined by field equations.
-This fact does not influence the dynamics of gravitational interacting objects but gives ambiguities to values of main quantities which define gravitational energy-momentum \cite{EKPT_2021,EPT:2022uij}.

-Despite the fact that now the main attention is paid to how accurate the modified teleparallel theories can describe the observed phenomena, not all the issues have been resolved in TEGR and STEGR themselves.
-One of such issues is definition of gravitational energy-momentum.
-There are different approaches to this problem.
-Various approaches in constructing conserved quantities both in TEGR and in STEGR already have been tested to construct them for the Schwarzschild solution and cosmological models \cite{Maluf_2005,Maluf0704,Obukhov+,Obukhov_2006,Obukhov_Rubilar_Pereira_2006,Bahamonde:2022zgj,BeltranJimenez:2019bnx,Gomes:2022vrc,Gomes:2023hyk}.
+Because the field equations in TEGR and STEGR are equivalent to those in GR they do not include the teleparallel connections in whole.
+Formally it follows from the fact that the TEGR and STEGR Lagrangians differ from the Hilbert Lagrangian by divergences, only which include teleparallel connections, see \cite{Golovnev:2017dox} and formulae (\ref{lag+div}) and (\ref{Ls}) below.
+Thus, varying the TEGR and STEGR Lagrangians with respect to the teleparallel connections one obtains the identities $0=0$ which do not permit to determine them.
+In another words, the teleparallel connections in TEGR and STEGR are not dynamical quantities and do not influence the dynamics of gravitational interacting objects.